thucldnguyen/thucldnguyen-gatsby-blog/src/content/pages/about.md

 ## Let's Connect

-So that’s me — from a kid tinkering on an 80386 in Vietnam to building products that power half of America’s police force, I’ve learned that technology changes lives when built with empathy, curiosity, and stubborn optimism.
+So that’s me — from a kid tinkering on an 80386 in Vietnam to building products that power tens of thousands of police agencies worldwide, I’ve learned that technology changes lives when built with empathy, curiosity, and stubborn optimism.

 If you’re building something meaningful — something that empowers people, connects communities, or just makes life a little better — I’d love to hear from you.